idleberg/vscode-bridlensis/README.md

-⚠️ **This package was once part of [vscode-nsis](https://github.com/idleberg/vscode-nsis), but has been separated due to its planned deprecation**
+⚠️ **This package was once part of [vscode-nsis](https://github.com/idleberg/vscode-nsis), but has been outsourced in preparation of its planned deprecation.
+Be aware that this package is no longer under development!**

 # BridleNSIS for Visual Studio Code